saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 **Model Selection:**  Select a model acording to the need "faster accuracy" or "faster Perfomance"

 ### 4. Train
 Tune the training Parameter Acording to need.
-And Click start training on the top-right.
+And Click on the start training button on the top-right.
-The trainig Perfomance will be Shown.
+The trainig Perfomance will be Shown as shown in below image.

 ![plot](training_log.png)